 Mary Jane Balch, the “Witch” in our story, continued to live on the property.
 To this day, some attribute the strange occurrences at the Witch’s House to the ghosts of Danford, Mortimer, Anna, and Mary Jane.

-If that isn’t enough to intrigue your teen off the couch, I don’t know what is.
+If that story isn’t enough to intrigue your teen off the couch, I don’t know what is.

 Lamentably, the Witch’s House is not the actual Balch home.
 Over time, the Balch land was passed to various owners, and was eventually given to the City of Portland by Donald Macleay in 1897 to be used as a park.